 Alternative places to stay nearby

-Alfiz is situated in Cartagena's historic centre, in a colonial house dating from the 17th century.
+Alfitz is situated in Cartagena's historic center, in a colonial house dating from the 17th century.

 Located in the heart of the old town this boutique hotel offers all the luxury and service one would expect.